ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 _parameters:_ fields, keys, depth

-_updates:_ pivot_index
+_returns:_ spark_index

 Tables with sparklines require a different set of pivot keys, as the final pivot field "disappears" into the array of data points for the sparkline itself.
-This function enriches the pivot_index with a key value for the new spark_index.
+This function generates and returns that set of pivot keys as a spark_index.

 ### updateDataTableWithMeasureValues